Fighting A DWI Refusal Charge In NJ

 Additionally, you give yourself far fewer defense options when it actually comes time to deal with this case in court.
 Challenging the reported BAC reading and the processes used to test your breath are excellent DWI defenses.
 Even so, while DWI refusal 39:4-50.4a are harder to beat than normal DWI charges, they can still be beaten.

 Another way to fight refusal charges is to challenge the probable cause for even asking to test your breath.
-For example, if you actually passed the field sobriety tests but the officer said that you failed, you can have your charges dismissed.
-If the officer failed to administer the field sobriety tests correctly, you can have your charges dismissed.
+Once stopped, the officer asks you questions, observes your physical appearance and general demeanor, which may lead them to believe that you are driving under the influence.
+Some common symptoms cited by police are “blood-shot and watery eyes,” “slurred” speech, or “slow” and “fumbling” movement.
+Whatever visible signs of intoxication the officer maintains can give rise to having you exit the car, perform field sobriety tests, and eventually, requesting that you submit to a breathalyzer test.
+Now, if you actually passed the field sobriety tests or if the officer failed to administer the field sobriety tests correctly, you may be able to have your charges dismissed.
 That means counting incorrectly, or even explaining the test incorrectly.

 There are a lot of options when it comes to how to beat refusal charges; it’s just a matter of contacting an experienced NJ DWI lawyer in order to handle the matter.